 Skip to 0 minutes and 41 secondsSo using concept cartoons, or questions that prompt intentional dialogue, or KWL grids will be useful tools at the start of the topic.

-- What was the question?
+- What was the topic and activity?

 - What did it tell you about where students were in their learning?